lightski/fruit_sale_crud/README.txt

   -PROFIT!

 FUTURE ADD-ONS
-  -user switchable years, which creates new table in database
-    (and switches to that for inserts and queries)
+	-Proper data validation in process.php - only characters in fname/lname and only numbers in fruit -user switchable years, which creates new table in database (and switches to that for inserts and queries)